keivrijdag/keivrijdag/README.md

-2019-02-25|(from 17:00!)The Giacomonday topic with the highest impact factor judged by altmetrics 2019-03-11|The use of introgression to prove Foraminifera and Ovis aries are non-sister species 2019-03-25|Emergent properties of multiple adjacent vacua
+2019-02-25|(from 17:00!)The Giacomonday topic with the highest impact factor judged by altmetrics 2019-03-11|The use of introgression to prove Foraminifera and Ovis aries are non-sister species 2019-03-25|Emergent properties of multiple adjacent vacua 2019-04-08|Does the absence of division of labor in Higgs bosons prove they aren't social insects?

 ### Third Era, first year